-Pros: It's low-cost, and it takes paint well, so it's great for kids' furniture.
+Pros: Pine wood is low-cost, and it takes paint well, so it's great for kids' furniture.
 (The same holds true for birch and poplar.)
 Pine develops a nice, rustic patina from age and use, and it resists shrinking and swelling.

-Cons: It's a softwood, so it's prone to scratches and dents.
+Cons: Pine is a softwood, so it's prone to scratches and dents.

 Cherry is a hardwood with a fine, straight grain that ranges from reddish brown to blond.
 It is often used for carved chairs but also shows up in clean-lined Shaker-style tables and cabinets.

 Pros: It's easily shaped, and it polishes well.
 Unstained, it has a rich, beautiful color.